department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 ### Can I get this deductible waived so I don't have to pay it?

-We may waive this deductible for you if it would result in a several financial hardship.
+We may waive this deductible for you if paying it would result in a several financial hardship.
 You don’t need to pay the deductible if you're eligible for travel pay and any of the below descriptions are true for you.

 **One of these must be true.
 You're:**